ciaranconners/bogus-story-meter/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  Bogus Story Meter is a Chrome extension that shows users the truthfulness of the current webpage as determined by their peers, as well as input from IBM Watson.
+  Bogus Story Meter is a Chrome extension that shows users the truthfulness of the current webpage as determined by their peers.
 ## Problem ##
   > Describe the problem your product solves.